 The Hero Ingredient: You may have done a double-take because flour tortilla chips are not Paleo, however, this recipe calls for thinly sliced sweet potato chips instead.
-They’re incredibly easy to make and delicious when topped with the green onions, black beans, and eggs.
+They’re incredibly easy to make and delicious when topped with green onions, black beans, and eggs.

 Pro Tip: Alison Wu of Wu Haus strongly suggests every kitchen has a mandolin: “I can’t say enough good things about it.”
 This is how she achieved the perfectly thin sweet potato slices with ease.

 Paleo Crock Pot Balsamic Braised Short Rib Tacos